josefkarasek/enhancements/enhancements/upstream-sync/upstream-repository-synchronization.md

 As the CI administrator, I need to deploy pre-packaged manifests to the openshift CI so that upstream resync is installed in a simple manner and can be used on openshift dowstream repositories.

 ### API Extensions

-This enhancement proposal aims to help maintainers to be more productive by enhancing existing CI infrastructure.
-It does not aim to be shipped outside of this scope.
+This enhancement proposal aims to help maintainers be more productive by enhancing existing CI infrastructure.
+CRDs and webhooks defined in this document are not meant to be shipped outside of this scope.

+CRDs and webhooks are described in detail below.

 ### Implementation Details/Notes/Constraints

-Teams handle resynchronization activities in many different ways, depending on the legacy of the project, on the types of changes that need to be imported to the downstream (patches, new versions, etc).
+Teams handle synchronization activities in many different ways, depending on the legacy of the project, on the types of changes that need to be imported to the downstream (patches, new versions, etc) and other factors.
-It is therefore not possible to propose a single recipe for resyncrhonizing one repo with its upstream.
+It is therefore not possible to propose a single recipe for syncrhonizing one repo with its upstream.

-Rather, this proposal is to allow the team to:
+Rather, this proposal aims to allow the team to:
-* watch for specific tags on the upstream repository,
+* watch for changes in upstream repositories,
-* and to define the recipe (plan), with specific steps, that would match this resynchronization use case.
+* and to define recipe (plan), with specific steps, that would match this synchronization use case.

-Both of these elements (tags and plans) become Custom Resources that are used to run a resync-run in Openshift CI, which results in creating the Pull Request containing the resynchronization changes.
+Both of these elements (tags and plans) become Custom Resources that are used to run a sync-run in Openshift CI, which results in creating Pull Request containing the synchronization changes.

 ![Diagram](images/ur.png)